vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/create-project2.png)

-   Now we want to visualize our coordinates (comprised of Latitude Longitude).
-Select the LATITUDE and LONGITUDE columns (use Control to select multiple columns).
+   Now we want to visualize our coordinates (comprised of Latitude and Longitude).
+Select the `LATITUDE` and `LONGITUDE` columns (use Control to select multiple columns).
 Then drag them to the right canvas.

    ![pic2](images/drag-latlon.png)